DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-24-collecting-references-after-offer.md

 - doing usability testing
 - running a series of presentations about the new process

-As we expected, we found that providers were concerned about the new process.
+We found that providers were concerned about the new process.
 They needed to be reassured that:

 - it would not slow down their recruitment
 - people giving references will still be asked whether they know any reason why candidates are not safe to work with children